JeongHyunJin/AISFM3.0/README.md

 <br/>

-We generate AISFMs by the tranined model as below:
+We generated the AISFMs by the tranined model as below:

       python pix2pixCC_Test.py \
       --dataset_name 'aisfm_v3' \